 - Kookaburra sounds can be heard in Romancing the Stone in the segments that are set in the Colombian jungle.

 - When Spencer first arrives in the jungle in Jumanji: Welcome to the Jungle, the distinctive cries of kookaburras can be distinctly heard.
-Of course, the fictional land of Jumanji features wildlife from all over the globe, so kookaburras might actually be native.
+The fictional land of Jumanji features wildlife from all over the globe, so kookaburras might actually be native.

 - The Twilight Zone (1959).
 The episode "The Jungle" takes place in the African jungle, yet the kookaburra sound pops up.